Home Culture in Vancouver Latin American Heritage Month in Vancouver

 Latincouver and LAHM

-In 2024, Latincouver’s series of Latin American Heritage Month events runs from October 9th to November 3rd.
+In 2024 Latincouver’s series of Latin American Heritage Month events ran from October 15th to November 3rd.
+Its dates for 2025 will be about the same.

-Why does Latincouver offer Latin American Heritage Month events up until the first or second day of November?
+Why does Latincouver offer Latin American Heritage Month events up until the first few days of November?
 Because the Day of the Dead is an important day in Latin American culture, most notably in Mexico.
 It takes place the day after Halloween and is often celebrated over the course of a couple of days (so the first one or two days of November).

 Latin American Heritage Month